Research

 Overview

 My research focuses on the nature of rational agency, both practical and epistemic.
 I’m particularly interested in how various epistemic and practical norms govern the exercises of such agency: our believing, intending, and acting.
 This leads me to address a range of topics in metaethics (reasons, norms, and rationality), epistemology (reasoning, the ethics of belief), and philosophy of mind (the nature of our rational powers).
-Lately, I have been thinking a lot about the difference between virtue and skill, and how this difference matters for a proper virtue-theoretic account of various epistemic achievements (see my paper in the AJP for more on this project).
-In addition, I continue working on issues in philosophy of action, which has been the focus of my PhD dissertation (intentional action, practical knowledge).

 Here is my PhilPapers page